 Fermentation and sprouting are also proven methods of reducing lectins.
 One study found that fermenting soybeans reduced the lectin content by 95%.
 Another study found that sprouting decreased the lectin content by 59%.

 What Foods Are the Highest in Lectins?

-Unlike many other foods, the lectins in peanuts don’t appear to be reduced by heating.
-A study found that after participants ate 7 ounces (200 grams) of either raw or roasted peanuts, lectins were detected in their blood, indicating that they had crossed through from the gut.
-Even though they offer some impressive health benefits, many people choose not to consume peanuts as a precaution to protect them from leaky gut.
+Peanuts are a legume that is high in fat, protein, vitamins, minerals, and antioxidants, but is also high in lectins.
+Unlike many other foods, cooking doesn't appear to reduce the lectins in peanuts.
+A study on peanuts found that after eating either cooked or raw peanuts, participants had similar levels of lectins in their blood, indicating that they had crossed through from the gut.
+Because of this, many people choose not to consume peanuts as a precaution to protect them from leaky gut.

-In one study in rats, tomato lectins were found to bind to the gut wall, but they didn’t appear to cause any damage.
+There are, however, animal studies and test tube studies on the effects of lectins in tomatoes.
+In a study on rats, tomato lectins were found to bind to the gut wall, but they didn’t appear to cause any damage.
 Another study in mice suggests that tomato lectins do manage to cross the gut and enter the bloodstream once they’ve been eaten.
-Some people have linked tomatoes and other nightshade vegetables to inflammation, and leaky gut.
-So far, however, no formal research has supported this link.
+Some people link tomatoes and nightshade vegetables to inflammation and leaky gut, but there isn't enough research currently to support this effect in humans.

 Lectins are a type of protein that can bind to sugar.
 Humans are unable to digest lectins, so they travel through your gut unchanged.
 Studies suggest that certain lectins can also reduce the body’s ability to absorb nutrients.
 Because of these two factors, lectins are sometimes referred to as antinutrients.